kristerkari/css-to-react-native-transform/README.md

 ### CSS Media Queries (experimental)

-_The API for CSS Media Queries might change in the future_
+_The API and parsed syntax for CSS Media Queries might change in the future_

 ```js
 transform(